ryanwentzel/ryanlwentzel.com/collections/_fieldnotes/2025-08-04-a-hike-through-san-pasqual-valley.md

     url_sm: "https://cdn.ryanlwentzel.com/assets/img/content/20250804-trail-sign-sm.webp"
     alt: "Sign for the Coast to Crest Trail in San Pasqual Valley"
 ---
-I parked at the San Pasqual Valley Staging Area, off Bandy Canyon Road, in the San Dieguito River Park.
+I parked at the San Pasqual Valley Staging Area, just off Bandy Canyon Road in the San Dieguito River Park.
 The large dirt lot was empty when I arrived.
-I readied my pack and then set out, at 8:45 AM, on the Coast to Crest Trail, heading west.
-It was warm already, but a light breeze kept me comfortable.
+After readying my pack, I set out on the Coast to Crest Trail, heading west.
+It was 8:45 a.m. and already warm, but a light breeze kept me comfortable.

 <figure>
     <img src="https://cdn.ryanlwentzel.com/assets/img/content/20250804-spv-5-v2.webp" alt="Section of the Coast to Crest Trail in San Pasqual Valley">